thomascupchurch/Aja_au_Grimace/DEPLOY.md

 # Deploying the Read‑only Web Viewer

-This guide covers deploying the Flask web viewer in `web/` to PythonAnywhere and Render.
-The viewer is read‑only and serves data from your SQLite database.
+This guide covers deploying the Flask web viewer in `web/` to PythonAnywhere, Heroku, and Render.
+The viewer serves data from your SQLite or MySQL database.
+Optional edit mode is available when configured.

 Quick facts
 - App entry point: `web/app.py` (Flask app object is `app`)